 Here’s another example: The random placement of General George Custer’s underwear next to a bison skull.
 Both of these items are fairly ridiculous, but placing them together in the same display case is accidental genius.

 Other highlights included Marilyn Monroe’s purse and fossilized dinosaur poop (not together in the same case, unfortunately.)
-I’ll have much more on the Museum of World Treasures in a future Quirky Attraction post, but suffice it to say that I walked out of there thinking, WTF was that?
+Suffice it to say that I walked out of there thinking, WTF was that?

 Before leaving Wichita, I had to check out the Keeper of the Plains, a 44-foot tall statue along the Arkansas and Little Arkansas rivers that honors Native Americans.
 Wikipedia says it’s the 12th-highest free-standing statue in the country, and the cool thing about the Keeper of the Plains is that every night, the statue is illuminated with fire pits.

 As the dozens of geese and ducks hanging around start to close in around me so tightly that I fear becoming trapped inside a waterfowl mosh pit, I move on to the next town.

 I was excited about the chance to see Joyland, a theme park that closed in 2004.
 Joyland has become a somewhat popular destination for urban adventurists who like spending time in abandoned buildings, but there are a lot of police patrols in the area and the park is often the target of vandals, so it’s not the safest place to get into.

 I poked around a bit to see if it would be possible to enter the property, but I saw too many police cars driving around in the area, so I settled for the distant photos.
 For some incredible footage from the inside of Joyland, check out the compelling No Joy video on Vimeo.